kenvhnguyen/my-electron-app/README.md

 Managing app's window lifecycle

+Debugging from VS Code (see file .vscode > launch.json)

+The executable runs the JavaScript entry point found in the main property of your package.json.
+This file controls Electron's main process, which runs an instance of Node.js and is responsible for your app's lifecycle, displaying native interfaces, performing privileged operations, and managing renderer processes.

+Renderer processes (or renderers for short) are responsible for displaying graphical content.
+You can load a web page into a renderer by pointing it to either a web address or a local HTML file.
+Renderers behave very similarly to regular web pages and have access to the same web APIs.

+If you want to debug your application using VS Code, you need to attach VS Code to both the main and renderer processes.
+Here is a sample configuration for you to run.
+Create a launch.json configuration in a new .vscode folder in your project

 # Criticism of Electron

 One common (and entirely correct) criticism of Electron-based apps is their footprint.
 An Electron app comes packed with its own unique, vendored copy of a web browser, and has to spin up an entirely separate web browser process when it’s launched.
 Electron apps can take hundreds of megabytes or more on disk, and their in-memory footprint is typically that big, too.
 And while modern hardware can generally handle the load, a bigger question arises: Isn’t there a better way to do this?